abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 \end{equation}
 $$

 The above stochastic matrix represents the controlled NOT operation on the system $(X_1,X_2)$.
-Here $X_1$ is the controll bit which decides whether or not particular operation should be applied and $X_2$ is the target bit on which the actual operation is applied.
+Here $X_1$ is the control bit.
+The control bit decides whether or not particular operation should be applied on the target bit and $X_2$ is the target bit on which the actual operation is applied.

-In the LHS you can see we have represented the stochastic matrix using the dirac notations.
-Each entry in the LHS correponds to output-input relationship.
+In the LHS you can see that we have represented the stochastic matrix using the dirac notations.
+Each entry in the LHS corresponds to output-input relationship.
 In each term the first vector(column vector) corresponds to a output and second vector(row vector) corresponds to a input.
 If you do the normal matrix multiplication, then you will get the matrix on the RHS.

 Similar way we can define the case where $X_2$ is controll bit and $X_1$ is the target bit.
 The following matrix represents this operation.